frkns/bc25src/README.md

+## Overview

+The idea of tests is to try out changes and test them against the best bot so far.
+We only merge changes that improve the eval of the bot (+ optimizations).
+This means that at every merge the bot gets better.

-# How to work on the bot
+## How to work on the bot

-To run the test scripts you will need Python 3 and (probably) Windows.
+To run the test scripts you will need Python 3.

 ## Structure
 * `ref_best` contains the best bot so far.
 Please do not modify it directly, instead make a copy.